agda/agda-stdlib/notes/style-guide.md

 #### Operators and relations

-* Operators and relations names should use mixfix notation where applicable (e.g. `_+_`, `_<_`)
+* Operators and relations should be defined using mixfix notation where applicable (e.g. `_+_`, `_<_`)

 * Common properties such as those in rings/orders/equivalences etc.